OracleMatrix/blogclub/README.md

 * An authentication screen with login and sign up pages
 * A home screen with a carousel of categories, a list of stories, and a list of latest news posts
 * An article page with Displays the article title, author, and content, a background image for the article, Floating buttons to like and share the article, A button to bookmark the article, Displays a snack bar with a message when the user interacts with the buttons
+* A profile screen to show user info and posts
 * A bottom navigation bar with five items: Home, Articles, Search, and Menu
 * A category list with a carousel of items, each with a gradient background and a image
 * A story list with a horizontal list of items, each with a profile image and a name